ndemou/Out-PingStats/README.md

 # Out-PingStats

-A PowerShell program to ping a host and display plenty of statistics about the short and long-term quality of the connection
+A PowerShell program to ping a host and display plenty of text and pseudo graphical statistics about the short and long-term quality of the connection

 ## For the impatient